Kristina01111000/Drws_site/README.md

-- Also he believes that for cell phone version we should not have a carousel, but instead Actionable buttons/links to the carousel videos They might load the site to phones quicker too he suggests. -> seperate the view into desktop and cellphone?, look into it, it might make the site look messy, we could have a group of links? like the slides but not slides, just textboxes in columns ? go over the homepage changes check out copy of homepage, make it the homepage if good, other edits? switch it when ready
+- Also he believes that for cell phone version we should not have a carousel, but instead Actionable buttons/links to the carousel videos They might load the site to phones quicker too he suggests. -> seperate the view into desktop and cellphone?, look into it, it might make the site look messy, we could have a group of links? like the slides but not slides, just textboxes in columns ? go over the homepage changes check out copy of homepage, make it the homepage if good, other edits? switch it when ready try adding backgrounds to the old slides, see if it looks better